 Overall, the volume of records in forensic databases, such as those for DNA, is increasing exponentially each year.
 The process of populating DNA databases, the report said, generates cost savings for law enforcement agencies by providing valuable leads.

 Advances in DNA technology, including the ability to detect and analyze trace amounts of DNA, have greatly increased the opportunity to successfully analyze DNA from degraded biological evidence.
-As of December 2018, the National DNA Index System contained almost 13.6 million offender profiles and more than 3 million arrestee profiles, according to data from the FBI, its Combined DNA Index System (CODIS), and the National DNA Index System (NDIS).
+As of December 2018, the National DNA Index System contained almost 13.6 million profiles from convicted offenders and more than 3 million arrestee profiles, according to data from the FBI, its Combined DNA Index System (CODIS), and the National DNA Index System (NDIS).

 NIJ and the Bureau of Justice Assistance—sister agencies within the U.S. Department of Justice’s Office of Justice Programs—have worked together to resolve the backlog of unanalyzed sexual assault kits across the United States.
 Largely as a result of those efforts, by December 2017, more than 1 million kits had been analyzed for DNA and more than 400,000 forensic crime scene DNA profiles were uploaded to CODIS.